 Extrinsic and intrinsic motivation and academic emotions

 But what causes students’ emotional responses to a subject like their legal studies?
-We might all feel a touch of empathy, shock or even schadenfreude for poor old Mrs Donaldson when she was confronted with her unwanted ‘special prize’ at the bottom of her ginger beer, but its probably a little more complex than that.
+We might all feel a touch of empathy, shock or even schadenfreude for poor old Mrs Donaldson when she was confronted with her unwanted ‘special prize’ at the bottom of her ginger beer, but its probably a little more complicated than that.

 What’s your own emotional response?

-In 2009 a team which included Pekrun, but lead by colleague Anne Frenzel, looked at the extent to which teachers own emotional responses affect those of their students.
-More specifically they looked at how the teacher’s enthusiasm for a subject and their enjoyment of it could be transmitted to students.
+In 2009 a team which included Pekrun, but lead by colleague Anne Frenzel looked at the extent to which teachers own emotional responses affect those of their students.
+More specifically, they looked at how the teacher’s enthusiasm for a subject and their enjoyment of it could be transmitted to students.
 While Frenzel’s study looked at students in maths classes, there are some potential take-home messages, especially for law teachers in compulsory or core law or legal studies units in which students have little choice but to enrol.

 In a large longitudinal study of a cohort of students in grade 7 and then again in grade 8, along with their teachers, researchers found that there was a positive correlation between student enjoyment and teacher enjoyment.
 What was even more interesting was that teachers who reported enjoying teaching were more likely to be identified as enthusiastic by their students leading the researchers to suggest that teacher enthusiasm had a mediating effect on student enjoyment.

-More recently, Frenzel and her colleagues have found that enthusiasm and enjoyment are in fact reciprocal.
+More recently, Frenzel and her colleagues have found that enthusiasm and enjoyment are in fact, reciprocal.
 That is:

 … and, well, you can see the pattern.